Ga direct naar: Inhoud

 Oorlog voor de Rechter (War in Court)

 The Central Archive for Special Jurisdiction (Centraal Archief Bijzondere Rechtspleging, CABR), the largest war archive in the Netherlands, is being digitised and made accessible to a wide audience.
-With that ambitious aim, the War in Court (Oorlog voor de Rechter) project has started.
+That is the aim of the project War in Court (Oorlog voor de Rechter).

-The CABR contains the files of around 300,000 individuals who were suspected of collaborating with the Germans.
-The contents of the files, nearly 4 km of them, include witness reports, NSB membership cards, diaries, petitions for pardons, and sometimes photos.
-Most of the suspects were found to be innocent.
-Twenty per cent of them were eventually convicted by a special court or tribunal, of whom almost 1,900 were jailed for ten years or more.
+The CABR contains files on some 300,000 people who were suspected of collaborating with the Germans.
+The nearly 4 kilometres of files may contain witness statements, NSB membership cards, diaries, requests for pardon and sometimes photographs.
+The majority of the suspects were found to be innocent.
+Twenty percent were ultimately convicted by a special court or tribunal, and nearly 1,900 of them were sentenced to ten years or more in prison.
+Read more about the CABR on the website of Oorlog voor de Rechter (War in Court).

 Share this page